alxnbl/onenote-md-exporter/README.md

 * Export page as DocX and translate them in Markdown using PanDoc
 * Offline : no call to Microsoft cloud
 * Based on Office Interop APIs
+* Pre-processing stage of OneNote page XML structure
-* Apply some post-processing based on Regex to correct formatting issues
+* Post-processing stage based on Regex to fix formatting issues

 # Licence